 HUD is short for, Housing and Urban Development.
 When people want to apply for section 8 online, they think that they must go to their state government site to find a HUD application online.
 What they actually have to do is contact their local housing authority to see if applications are being accepted for section 8.
 Most housing authorities waiting lists are closed because everyone wants to apply for section 8.

 A housing authority is responsible for administering subsidized housing programs locally.
 HUD basically gives them the money for a certain number of vouchers.
 A Section 8 lottery system is usually implicated to determine who will receive assistance out of the thousands of applicants seeking a Section 8 application form online.

 What are some benefits of renting to a Section 8 tenant?

-Rental units may be subjected to more wear and tear —Wear and tear is a reflection of management.
+Rental units may be subjected to more wear and tear — Wear and tear is a reflection of management.
 Period.
 This is mainly due to the lack of inspections by the Section 8 landlord.
 At the end of the day, it is the job of the property manager or landlord to regulate the relationship.
 Anything negative is never a reflection of the tenant.
 It’s a reflection of the landlord or property manager.
 Same thing can be said for anything positive.
 There is nothing wrong with inspections.
 If you are doing everything correctly, the you shouldn’t be afraid of anyone inspecting your rental units.
-Rental properties should be inspected on a monthly basis, so if Section 8 or any government program comes, they won’t find any problems.
+Section 8 rental assistance properties should be inspected on a monthly basis, so if Section 8 or any government program comes, they won’t find any problems.